 - Arabica beans are elongated in shape, while the cherries are smaller and oval

-- Major Arabica producing regions are Latin and Central America, East Africa, and Asia
+- Major Arabica-producing regions are Latin and Central America, East Africa, and Asia

 - Popular Arabica varieties include Typica, Bourbon, Geisha, Pacamara, Mundo Novo, Ethiopian Heirlooms, Caturra, and Catuai

 The cherries containing Arabica beans are smaller and more oval in shape than those of the Robusta variety.
-Arabica coffee cherries mature more slowly and are typically a deep red or purple color when ripe.
+Arabica coffee cherries mature more slowly and are typically deep red or purple when ripe.

 Why is it called Arabica coffee